 And the meeting point?
 The almost chance first encounter of the group in Cassis in 2006 revealed a common love for the art of free improvisation; a tendency to reach for the extremes of musical expression; aesthetic pluralism; pleasure in the performative listening and interaction processes; a respect for each other’s musical space, each idea and its development.
 Muddled?
 No. Eclectic?
 Certainly.
 This is 2008.

-Just be careful with jazz.
+careful with jazz.